Pythonaire/HAP-Python-Packet-Bridge/README.md

 # HAP-Python-Packet-Radio

-Python Homebridge and 433 MHz Sensors
+Python Homebridge and 433 MHz Sensors - measuring Soil Humidity, Air Humidity and Temperature and send data to the Apple Homekit.

+![Image of hardware](pic.png)

 This repository put together the HAP-Python code from https://github.com/ikalchev/HAP-python and  https://github.com/adafruit/Adafruit_CircuitPython_RFM69 with some modification.
+Use the linked repository to install these basic libraries.

 It is tested with a Adafruit Feather M0 RFM69HCW for sensoring and Raspberry Pi Zero W as a bridge.

-![Image of hardware](pic.png)

-Use the linked repository to install these basic libraries.

 Put the files into your prefered path.
 Instead of "main.py", delivered by HAP-Python, use "ansync_main.py" to startup.